 - There has still been a significant amount of change to the legislation post this case, as recently as early last year.

-- Any change financially positive change in your claiming process can be backdated over 4 years, this creates a significant opportunity to recoup 4 years’ worth of lost credits back from the ATO.
+- Any financially positive change in your claiming process can be backdated over 4 years and this creates a significant opportunity to recoup 4 years’ worth of lost credits back from the ATO.

 - Having completed over 100 of these reviews, it’s likely your competitors have done a review which could change their quoting structure.

 How does the review help my business?

 - Identify the appropriate areas where fuel litres require an apportionment between the on-road rate and the off-road/auxiliary rate (off-road refers to all areas of fuel not used to propel the vehicle along the public road).

 - A combined amount of small percentages makes a big difference.

 - Educate you on the best practice methods for identifying and documenting all methods used to substantiate any back claim, and work with you on implementing these methods.